lines of vehicles in traffic

 With the growing population and cars on the road, Georgia highways often have chain reaction accidents involving multiple vehicles.
 Although it may be easy to put the blame on the very back vehicle for the accident, it may not always be the case.
 For example, there may be an accident involving only two vehicles and while stopped due to the accident, a third vehicle may come and rear-end the stopped vehicles.
 In such a case, the Georgia comparative fault model described above will be used to determine the percentage of liability.

-If you or a loved one has recently been injured in a multi-vehicle accident in Georgia, contact the lawyers at Blevins & Hong Law Firm.
-Attorney Soo Hong and Richard Blevins have years of experience in handling personal injury cases.
-To learn how the lawyers at Blevins & Hong, P.C. can help you, call 678-354-2290 to schedule a free consultation today.
+If you or a loved one has recently been injured in a multi-vehicle accident in Georgia, contact the lawyers at Blevins & Hong, P.C. s Law Firm.
+Attorneys Blevins & Hong have years of experience in handling personal injury cases.
+To learn how the lawyers at Blevins & Hong, P.C. can help you, call 855-25-WEWIN to schedule a free consultation today.